A great place to volunteer

 - We provide free on-site parking, travel expenses (up to a 30 mile round trip), discounts for a range of local services and products and access to the Frank Lee sports and leisure facility (see here)

-- We provide a comprehensive induction and optional on-going training opportunities
+- We provide a comprehensive induction and on-going training opportunities

-- We appreciate volunteers’ service and attendance and acknowledge these with certificates, badges and celebration events
+- We appreciate volunteers’ service and attendance and celebrate their commitment

 - We have a dedicated team of staff in the Voluntary Services department to support our volunteers

 - We understand that each applicant’s motivation to step into volunteering is unique to them.

 - Volunteers join with staff in helping give our patients the best experience possible.
 Our values of Together-Safe-Kind-Excellent – apply equally to volunteers and staff.